imandra-ai/imandrax-vscode/README.md

 This is the VSCode extension for Imandra's ImandraX automated theorem prover.
 It requires `imandrax-cli` in your path, which includes the language server.
-If that's missing, it'll prompt you to install it.
+If that's missing, this extension will prompt you to install it.
 It's effectively running the script from http://imandra.ai/get-imandrax.sh, with all of the default responses to questions.

-If the ImandraX VSCode extentsion is installed but not `imandrax-cli`, then you'll see something like this the first time you open an `.iml` file:
+If the ImandraX VSCode extension is installed and `imandrax-cli` is not, then you'll see something like this the first time you open an `.iml` file:

 ![Launch installer prompt](assets/readme-1.png)